 - Union General "Fighting Joe" Hooker averted this trope at Chancellorsville by setting his command center a couple miles behind the lines and using a new type of telegraph to send and receive orders.
 Unfortunately the aversion backfired: the bumpy ride from garrison knocked the equipment out of alignment and it would only send gibberish, and the resulting communications problems coupled with Hooker suffering a concussion from a near miss by a stray cannonball cost the Union the battle.

-- The page picture is of General Erwin Rommel in World War II, who frequently got up front to see what was going on and was nearly captured on three different occasions: on the last time he tried to reach a war front, an Allied aircraft strafed and trashed his car, seriously wounding him.
+- The page picture is of General Erwin Rommel in World War II, who frequently got up front to see what was going on and was nearly captured on three different occasions.
+The last time he tried to reach the front lines was the most egregious: he did so as an Army commander (100,000 men), and a Royal Canadian Air Force fighter strafed his car and seriously wounded him for his folly.
+He seems to have thought he could get away with it despite having recently lost a Korps commander to just such an attack.

 - In more recent years: the Western intervention in Yugoslavia in the early 1990's saw a race between NATO and Russian troops to control a strategic airbase.
 The Russians got there within minutes of the British, who were ordered by the American general officer commanding to capture the airbase, whatever it took.
 Fortunately the British officer leading from the front was General Jackson, a man with the clout to take the radio, point out to the Yank that odd-numbered world wars tend to begin in Yugoslavia, the next world war would be number three, an odd number, and he wasn't going to go down in history as the man who started World War III for anybody.
 It is possible a lower-ranking officer might have been intimidated into doing something stupid.
 The lower-ranking officer in question turned out to be James Blunt.